angelaxi/nets213Project/docs/README.md

 - EM with gold standard label performance as initial quality for 1 iteration

 First we will cross-reference the outputs and determine which files differ in labels between the 4 aggregation methods.
 We will then have experts(us) label the differing files to determine the true output.
 We expect that there will not too many differences to the point where we will not be able to label them ourselves.
 If that is the case, we will simply label a sample size to determine the most accurate aggregation model.
 We will then revise our model to using the most effective aggregation model.
+# Running Analysis Code
+1. > python generate_model_predictions.py
+    1. To show images with predicted and true bounding boxes run:
+    > python generate_model_predictions.py --show-ui
+    2. Reads data/classifier_input.csv to get true bounding boxes and labels for each image
+    3. Make predictions on each image using modeel/faster_rcnn_model.pt and remove duplicate bounding boxes
+    4. Map predicted bounding boxes to true bounding boxes
+    5. Display predicteed bounding boxes in color and true bounding boxes in black if code was run with --show-ui option